junwatu/potoku-bin/README.md

 # Potoku
+*Windows wallpaper changer*

 ![demo](https://github.com/junwatu/potoku-bin/raw/master/demo.gif)

-This is CLI app to change your Windows 10 wallpaper with awesome images from Unsplash.
+This is CLI app will change your Windows 10 or 11 wallpaper with awesome images from Unsplash.

 > There is no source code in the moment.
 Current release is binary only.